 Seasonality.
 Historically, real estate transactions have produced seasonal revenue fluctuations in the real estate industry.
 The first calendar quarter is typically the weakest quarter in terms of revenue due to the generally low volume of home sales during January and February.
 The second and third calendar quarters are typically the strongest quarters in terms of revenue, primarily due to a higher volume of residential transactions in the spring and summer months.
 The fourth quarter is typically strong due to the desire of commercial entities to complete transactions by year-end.
 We have noted short-term fluctuations through recent years in resale and refinance transactions as a result of changes in interest rates.
-In 2022, the rapid rise in mortgage rates and resulting decline in housing affordability has resulted in deviations in seasonality from historical patterns.
+The rapid rise in mortgage rates and resulting decline in housing affordability has resulted in deviations in seasonality from historical patterns in 2022, which has continued into 2023.